-On June 1, 2021, the Compensation Committee approved bonus awards for our Named Executive Officers.
+On June 1, 2021, the Compensation Committee approved bonus awards for our executive officers.
 The Committee determined that all Named Executive Officers contributed to the overall performance of the Company, including in connection with closing our facility in Petaluma and moving operations to Georgia, managing distributor partnerships and certain other achievements.
 The Committee awarded the following cash bonuses:

-- · Amy, Trombly: \$150,000, or 50% of annual base salary; - Jerry Dvonch: \$58,334, or 50% of annual base salary (prorated); - · Bruce Thornton: \$125,000, or 50% annual base salary.
+- Amy, Trombly: \$150,000, or 50% of annual base salary; - · Jerry Dvonch: \$58,334, or 50% of annual base salary (prorated); - Bruce Thornton: \$125,000, or 50% of annual base salary.

-Fiscal Year 2023 Bonus Plan Structure for Named Executive Officers
+Fiscal Year 2023 Bonus Awards for Named Executive Officers